MrFoxPro/Object-Spawn-Unlocker/README.md

 dt - downtown
 id - industrial
 po - harbor
-^ i suppose we should imvprove mapeditor to avoid this sh*t
+^ i suppose we should improve mapeditor to avoid this sh*t